 Mobile cranes are available in different types and configurations.
 Each machine has a unique set of capabilities when it comes to lifting heights, working loads and terrains it is suited to.
 Some of the most common types of mobile cranes are:

-Crawler cranes distinguish themselves from other types of mobile cranes by their unique ability to perform lifts on a wide range of surfaces, including soft soil and loose gravel.
+Crawler cranes distinguish themselves from other crane types by their unique ability to perform lifts on a wide range of surfaces, including soft soil and loose gravel.

 The tracks on crawler cranes help to spread the weight of these machines, providing greater stability on challenging terrain.
 This additional stability also eliminates the need for outriggers.